-REQUIRED.
+- SpecID: REQUIRED.
 ENUM.
-The identifier of the specification specifying the format of the RawData element.
-The value should be chosen from the namespaces [XMLNames] listed in Section 4.1.
-Note that the lists in Section 4.1 will be developed further by IANA.
-In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.
-The value "private" is prepared for conveying RawData based on a format that is not listed in the table.
+A specification's identifier that specifies the format of a structured cybersecurity information.
+The value should be chosen from the namespaces [XMLNames] listed in the IANA table (Section 4.1) or "private".
+The value "private" is prepared for conveying RawData based on a format that $\bar{\text{is}}$ not listed in the table.
 This is usually used for conveying data formatted according to an organization's private schema.
-When the value "private" is used, ext-SpecID element needs to be used. ext-SpecID:
+When the value "private" is used, ext-SpecID element MUST be used. - ext-SpecID: OPTIONAL.

-OPTIONAL.
 STRING.
-The identifier of the specification specifying the format of the RawData element.
-When this element is used, the value of SpecID element must be "private."
-In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.
+A specification's identifier that specifies the format of a structured cybersecurity information.
+When this element is used, the value of SpecID element must be "private." - VulnerabilityID: OPTIONAL.

-VulnerabilityID:

-OPTIONAL.
 STRING.
 An identifier of a vulnerability to be reported.
-This attribute SHOULD be used whenever such identifier is available, but could be omitted if no such one is available.
-In this case, either RawData or Reference elements, or both of them, MUST be provided.
-In case a RawData or Reference element is provided along with this attribute, writers/senders MUST ensure that this value is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer this attribute's value, and SHOULD log the inconsistency so a human can correct the problem.

-This class is composed of the following aggregate classes.

-Zero or one.
+This attribute SHOULD be used whenever such identifier is available.
+Both RawData and Reference elements MUST NOT be used when this attribute is used, while either of them MUST be used if this attribute is omitted. - This class is composed of the following aggregate classes. - RawData: Zero or one.
 XMLDATA.
-A complete document that is formatted according to the specification and its version identified by the value of the SpecID with the Section 4.1.

-Zero or one of iodef:Reference [RFC5070].
-This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a RawData element.
+A complete document that is formatted according to the specification and its version identified by the SpecID/ext-SpecID.
+When this element is used, writers/senders MUST ensure that the namespace specified by SpecID/ext-SpecID and the one used in the RawData element are consistent; if not, the namespace identified by SpecID SHOULD be prefered, and the inconsistency SHOULD be logged so a human can correct the problem. - Reference: Zero or one of iodef:Reference [RFC5070].
+This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a RawData element. - Platform: Zero or more.
+An identifier of software platform affected by the vulnerability, which is elaborated in Section 4.3.2. - Scoring: Zero or more.

-Platform:

-Zero or more.
-An identifier of software platform affected by the vulnerability, which is elaborated in Section 4.3.2.
-Some of the structured information embedded in the RawData element may include the identifier within it.
-In this case, this element SHOULD NOT be used.
-If a reader/receiver detects the identifiers in both RawData and Platform elements and their inconsistency, it SHOULD prefer the identifiers derived from the Platform element, and SHOULD log the inconsistency so a human can correct the problem.

-Scoring:

-Zero or more.
 An indicator of the severity of the vulnerability, such as CVSS and CCSS scores, which is elaborated in Section 4.3.4.
 Some of the structured information may include scores within it.
 In this case, the Scoring element SHOULD NOT be used since the RawData element contains the scores.
-If a reader/receiver detects scores in both RawData and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the RawData element, and SHOULD log the inconsistency so a human can correct the problem.
+If a reader/ receiver detects scores in both RawData and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the RawData element, and SHOULD log the inconsistency so a human can correct the problem.